vkocubinsky/SublimeTableEditor/README.md

 **ctrl+k, enter**

         Insert a horizontal line below current row, and move the cursor into the row below that line.

+## License

+Package is distributed by GNU General Public License v3.0.

+## Testing

+I tested *Table Editor* package under Windows and quickly tested under Linux.
+It should work under Mac, but I did not test, because I do not have a mac.

 ## Difference from emacs org-mode table editor